aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xps-to-dotx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export XPS to DOTX" h2="Render XPS to DOTX within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XPS to DOTX?</h2>

+XPS (XML Paper Specification) is a document format developed by Microsoft which is used to store documents in a fixed layout.
+It is similar to PDF format but is not as popular as PDF.
+DOTX is a template file format used by Microsoft Word.
+It is used to store a set of documents with predefined styles, formatting, and layouts.
+Converting XPS to DOTX allows users to create documents with predefined styles, formatting, and layouts.

+<h2>How Aspose.Total Helps for XPS to DOTX Conversion?</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert XPS to DOTX in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert XPS file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to DOTX.
+Aspose.Total for C++ is a suite of file format automation libraries that allows C++ developers to easily convert XPS to DOTX in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert XPS file format to DOC.
+Secondly, by using advanced Word Document Processing API Aspose.Words for C++, you can export DOC to DOTX.
+Aspose.Total for C++ is a comprehensive suite of APIs that provides a wide range of features for manipulating and converting various file formats.
+It is a reliable and cost-effective solution for developers who need to convert XPS to DOTX.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}